Featuring the Fusion 360 BOM & Cutlist Optimizer…

 Those of you who read the PDO Community Fusion 360 Q & A may have spotted BOM’s – Am I missing something?
 The original question triggering my foray into BOMs and Panel Cutting.
 This article grew out of my experiences with BOM’s, cut lists, and sheet fitting solutions for me to use as a “Hobby Woodworker”.

 I found Cutlist Optimizer a while ago whilst designing my new workshop (also in Fusion 360 – trust me Fusion is not the best tool for designing buildings even wooden ones!).

 While looking at workbench designs for my soon-to-be-built space I stumbled on Suso’s Modular Workbench over at PS Woodworking (well worth a visit – Suso has some really cool woodworking projects for the workshop) which I really liked but wanted to “fiddle with”, so I recreated it in Fusion 360.
 But how to get a well laid out cut list for the tweaked design?

-As it turns out this was really easy, Fusion can export a BOM as a CSV out-of-the-box (so no need for BOM add-ins) and with a little gentle persuading Cutlist Optimizer can import them.
+As it turns out this was really easy, Fusion can export a BOM as a CSV with a free plugin from GitHub and with a little gentle persuading Cutlist Optimizer can import them.

 There are a few tricks to getting good results, but that’s what this article is about.